OData/odata.net/v7/_posts/core libraries/2015-04-05-02-05-define-type-inheritance.md

 category: "2.
 EdmLib"
 ---

-Type inheritance means **defining derived types**.
+Type inheritance means defining a type by **deriving from another type**.
 EdmLib supports defining both **derived entity types** and **derived complex types**.
-Adding a derived entity (complex) type is almost the same as adding an normal entity (complex) except that an additional **base type** needs to be provided.
+Adding a derived entity (complex) type is almost identical to adding a normal entity (complex) type except that an additional **base type** needs to be specified.

-This section shows how to define entity (complex) type inheritance using EdmLib APIs.
-We will continue to use and extend the sample from the previous sections.
+This section shows how to define derived entity (complex) types using EdmLib APIs.
+We will use and extend the sample from the previous section.

-### Add a Derived Entity Type *UrgentOrder*
+### Add derived entity type *UrgentOrder*
 In the **SampleModelBuilder.cs** file, add the following code into the `SampleModelBuilder` class:

 {% highlight csharp %}